-2.1 Purpose: the School takes safeguarding extremely seriously.
+23.7 Purpose: the College takes safeguarding extremely seriously.
 It is of paramount importance that we maintain an open and transparent culture in which all concerns about adults are shared promptly, responsibly and with the right person.
 We recognise the importance of ensuring adults who work with, or otherwise come into contact with children, do so in a way that is consistent with our values, culture and expected standards of behaviour.
 We also recognise that concerns may arise in several ways and from a number of sources.
-The purpose of this policy is to provide a framework for all concerns to be raised, recorded and dealt with effectively by the School.
+The purpose of this policy is to provide a framework for all concerns to be raised, recorded and dealt with effectively by the College.

-- 2.2 Application: the Policy applies to all adults working in or on behalf of the School (whether on a paid or unpaid basis), including governors, supply staff, volunteers and contractors (Staff). - 2.3 Other adults: although this policy directly relates to those who work for the School, the School recognises that its safeguarding role extends to the protection of everyone associated with it, including adults who do not work for the School.
-Should concerns be raised about people who are not Staff or pupils, then they should be reported to the Head or DSL who will take appropriate action and co-operate with the relevant agencies as appropriate. - 2.4 Statutory guidance: this policy has regard to the following statutory guidance: - 2.4.1 Keeping children safe in education (September 2023) (KCSIE).
-Part Four of KCSIE deals with allegations made and concerns raised about staff, supply staff, volunteers and contractors (Staff), who are all adults working for, or on behalf of, the School.
+- 23.8 Application: the Policy applies to all adults working in or on behalf of the College (whether on a paid or unpaid basis), including governors, supply staff, volunteers and contractors (Staff). - Other adults: although this policy directly relates to those who work for the College, the College recognises that its safeguarding role extends to the protection of everyone associated with it, including adults who do not work for the College.
+Should concerns be raised about people who are not Staff or pupils, then they should be reported to the Head or DSL who will take appropriate action and co-operate with the relevant agencies as appropriate. - 2.1 Statutory guidance: this policy has regard to the following statutory guidance: - 23.9.1 Keeping children safe in education (September 2024) (KCSIE).
+Part Four of KCSIE deals with allegations made and concerns raised about staff, supply staff, volunteers and contractors (Staff), who are all adults working for, or on behalf of, the College.
 It distinguishes between two categories of concerns / allegations that can be raised about Staff.
-These are: - (a) concerns that do not meet the harm threshold, otherwise known as "low level concerns"; and - (b) allegations that may meet the harm threshold. - 2.4.2 Working together to safeguard children (July 2018, updated July 2022) (WT), which requires policies to be put in place setting out the process, including timescales for investigation and what support and advice will be available to individuals against whom allegations have been made.
-WT requires schools to have regard to KCSIE in order to fulfil their duties in respect of safeguarding and promoting the welfare of children.
+These are: - (a) concerns that do not meet the harm threshold, otherwise known as "low level concerns"; and - (b) allegations that may meet the harm threshold. - 23.9.2 Working together to safeguard children (July 2018, updated July 2022) (WT), which requires policies to be put in place setting out the process, including timescales for investigation and what support and advice will be available to individuals against whom allegations have been made.
+WT requires Colleges to have regard to KCSIE in order to fulfil their duties in respect of safeguarding and promoting the welfare of children.